sovancharan/sovancharan/README.md

 - 👋 Hi, I’m Sovan Charan
 - 👀 I’m interested in Learning
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a job
-- 📫 How to reach me ...

 <!---
 sovancharan/sovancharan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.